 Southern Regional Middle School offers all students a rigorous and comprehensive educational experience.
 Multiple measures are used to ensure that students are appropriately placed in math.
-Those measurements are:
+The measure are as follows:

 Math placement test ~ GATES reading assessment ~ Student Learner Profile